AWonkeyTortila/OfflineWeb/README.md

 Look at the documentation.
 (So download, go to the hompage, and then go to the documentation.)

 # How do I download this?
 Click on tags, and then click on the latest one.
+Please don't download the code directly off the main branch, that's asking for a buggy build, and a distater.